Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Introduction

 The connection between KPZ physics and random matrix theory (RMT) is now a cornerstone of the field.
 The appearance of Tracy-Widom laws in KPZ fluctuations was first understood through exact solutions of integrable growth models and exclusion processes, and through their mapping to determinantal/Pfaffian structures \cite{johansson2000shape,prahofer2000universal,baik2000limiting}.
 In this correspondence, the edge fluctuations of random matrices provide the universal limiting distributions (GUE, GOE, GSE), while KPZ models provide the dynamical physical realization \cite{tracywidom1994airy,tracywidom1996orthogonal,corwin2012kpz,takeuchi2018appetizer}.
 Subsequent exact solutions of the continuum KPZ equation and continuum directed polymer further cemented this link, showing explicitly how the one-point free-energy distribution crosses over to the Tracy-Widom laws in the long-time limit \cite{sasamoto2010exact,amir2011continuum}.

-In the present work, we revisit the transfer-matrix formulation of lattice DPRM and adopt a complementary viewpoint.
-Rather than treating each KPZ subclass as arising from a separate dynamical construction, we regard the time-ordered product of random transfer matrices
+In the present work, we revisit the transfer-matrix formulation of a lattice DPRM and adopt a complementary viewpoint.
+We regard the time-ordered product of random transfer matrices

-as the fundamental object.
-For a fixed disorder realization, the polymer partition function is a matrix element of this product.
-We show numerically that different boundary contractions of the same random matrix product $W(t)$ reproduce the canonical one-point KPZ subclasses: point-to-point (droplet) yields Tracy–Widom GUE, point-to-line (flat) yields Tracy–Widom GOE, a stationary line-to-point construction yields Baik–Rains, and a half-space implementation with an absorbing boundary yields Tracy–Widom GSE.
-In all cases, we recover the expected $t^{1/3}$ fluctuation growth and observe agreement of standardized distributions and low-order cumulants with the corresponding universal benchmarks.
+as the central object.
+For a fixed realization of the bulk disorder, full-space point-to-point and point-to-line partition functions are different contractions of the same matrix $W(t)$.
+The stationary construction uses a Brownian-weighted initial vector, while the half-space construction modifies only the boundary entries of the same bulk transfer rule.
+Numerically, these choices yield the canonical one-point KPZ laws: Tracy--Widom GUE for point-to-point geometry, Tracy--Widom GOE for point-to-line geometry, Baik--Rains statistics for the Brownian-weighted line-to-point construction, and Tracy--Widom GSE for the absorbing half-space construction.
+In all four cases, we recover the expected $t^{1/3}$ fluctuation growth, and the centered, standardized distributions and low-order cumulants agree with the corresponding universal benchmarks.

-This matrix-product perspective organizes geometry-dependent KPZ subclasses as distinct projections of a single finite-dimensional random-matrix ensemble.
-In this sense, the well-known Tracy–Widom and Baik–Rains fluctuation laws arise from different contractions of the same object, rather than from fundamentally distinct stochastic evolutions.
+This matrix-product perspective organizes the geometry-dependent KPZ subclasses in a single finite-dimensional transfer-matrix framework.
+The bulk stochastic evolution is kept fixed, while the observable is selected by endpoint contraction, initial boundary vector, or a local boundary modification.

 At the same time, the transfer-matrix ensemble naturally contains observables that are not tied to canonical endpoint geometries.
 Beyond matrix elements, one may examine intrinsic spectral properties of $W(t)$, such as its leading eigenvalue.
 Motivated by the central role played by the edge eigenvalue in classical random matrix theory, we consider the growth of $\ln \lambda_1(t)$, where $\lambda_1(t)$ is the largest eigenvalue of $W(t)$.
 While $\ln \lambda_1(t)$ exhibits KPZ-like $t^{1/3}$ fluctuation growth over an intermediate time window, its standardized one-point distribution and low-order cumulants remain distinct from the canonical Tracy–Widom benchmarks within the numerically accessible regime.
 This suggests that the transfer-matrix ensemble may encode additional fluctuation structures beyond the geometry-selected KPZ subclasses.